 An employee holding a supplemented position may voluntarily relinquish the position provided s/he notifies the administrator at the earliest possible date.
-The administrator will notify the employee as soon as feasible if the employee will be terminated in the supplemental position.
+The administrator will notify the employee as soon as at the earliest possible date if the employee will be terminated in the supplemental position.
 If the supplement receiver is terminated, the reason(s) will be provided upon request.